Adam-Klein/puppet-lab/README.md

 Make a small change, then use git to add and commit the change.
 Now the master is ready to go!
 Why is this?
 There's a post-commit hook in the directory that runs r10k on the master every time a change is committed.
 This syncs local changes to production on the master.

+Now run puppet agent -t and see the master use the code in the /vagrant directory!

 Exit the master node.
 Now let's pull up an agent node.
 Which node you pull up is going to depend on you're running Linux or Windows exercises:

 ```